 Adjacent to the Industrial Gallery was another lovely room, which is currently being used as a mini museum for children.
 There were rather a lot of children having fun here on the day we were visiting, and the noise which accompanied them meant we quickly walked through.
 I did however capture this shot of the roof.

 The next room was one of the highlights of our gallery visit.
 I wonder if this room might be the clincher for Anabel and Jude for a Brum visit?
 I’d happily meet up with you both here, and I am sure Jo would join us if we can drag her away from the Algarve!
 Not only is the tea excellent and the cakes superb but the surroundings of these Tearooms are delightful.
 They are called the Edwardian Tearooms which I found a bit odd considering the Museum opened during Queen Victoria’s era and afternoon tea is a mid to late Victorian innovation but who am I to question!

 What I can answer though (just in case you are wondering) is whether or not I took any photographs of the displays in the industrial gallery.
 I did!
 In fact we spent quite a bit of time in the upper galleries as it was mostly ceramics, and you know what I am like about tiles.
-I will share some of those later this week, but for now I shall leave you with a cup of tea and pondering as to whether we went . . . . .
+You can explore them here after you have pondered as to whether we went . . . . .